gopheracademy/gopheracademy-web/content/advent-2016/exposing-go-on-the-internet.md

 Any package you import, directly or through other dependencies, has access to `http.DefaultServeMux` and might register routes you don't expect.

-For example if any package somewhere in the tree imports `net/http/pprof` clients will be able to get CPU profiles for your application.
+For example, if any package somewhere in the tree imports `net/http/pprof` clients will be able to get CPU profiles for your application.
 You can still use `net/http/pprof` by registering [its handlers][pprof] manually.

 Instead, instantiate an `http.ServeMux` yourself, register handlers on it, and set it as `Server.Handler`.
 Or set whatever your web framework exposes as `Server.Handler`.